jay-parkin/API-Webserver/README.md

 SQLAlchemy in an application serves as a powerful and flexible ORM, allowing for the definition of database schemas as Python classes, management of relationships, execution of complex queries, and efficient handling of transactions.
 Its integration with Marshmallow further enhances data validation and serialisation, making it an indispensable tool for developing robust and maintainable applications.

-## R6: Entity Relationship Diagram: Design
+## R6: Entity Relationship Diagram: Design Phase

 ### User